Keriaa/Keriaa/README.md

 // PICTURE //

-Hi 👋 My name is John Vincent Pagarigan, currently taking Diploma in Information Technology in Polytechnic University of the Philippines.
+Hi 👋 My name is John Vincent Pagarigan.
+I am currently taking Diploma in Information Technology in Polytechnic University of the Philippines.